Welcome to ONE GOOD EAR!

 A single cable is used to transmit the entire digital signal.
 Coaxial digital connection ports are typically orange.

-My dad who was the person who got me "hooked" onto this industry...
+My dad was the person who got me "hooked" onto this industry...

 He passed away on July 5th, 1998